 It’s also important to include dental x-rays because tartar and plaque can build up under the gumline, causing serious damage where you can’t see it.
 Our Wellness Plans for cats and dogs include treatments for dental disease prevention and can save you money.

-To learn about our wellness plans, and how Crow Hill Pet Hospital can help you start a dental health routine for your pet, give us a call at 303.838.4677
+To learn about our wellness plans, and how Crow Hill Veterinary Hospital can help you start a dental health routine for your pet, give us a call at 303.838.4677